abel2319/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line : to display the third lines of files /etc/passwd 8-cwd_state : to wrrite the result of ls -la in a file and create it if it doesn't exist 9-duplicate_last_line : duplicate last line of a file
+6-third_line : to display the third lines of files /etc/passwd 8-cwd_state : to wrrite the result of ls -la in a file and create it if it doesn't exist 9-duplicate_last_line : duplicate last line of a file 10-no_more_js : delete all files in current directory and suddirectories